WinterAddons/WinterAddons/README.md

 +feat: Added Tiny dancer helper for rift <br>
 +feat: Added Drillfix for mining <br>
 +fix: Minor improvements on most dungeon related stuff <br>
-fix: fixed drillfix not working properly
++fix: fixed drillfix not working properly
 <!--
 **WinterAddons/WinterAddons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.